olivierleblanc/olivierleblanc.github.io/_posts/2025-03-25-GD_stepsize.md

 layout: post
 title: The ideal constant stepsize of gradient descent
 date: 2024-03-03 11:12:00-0400
-description: The ideal constant stepsize of gradient descent
+description: depends on the condition number of the forward operator
 tags: optimization
 categories: maths
 giscus_comments: true